This article was originally published in the April edition of the Shout NZ Magazine.

 American Pilsner

-Despite Budweiser (and other American macro-lagers) being originally brewed to emulate traditional Pilsners, these beers have american pilsnerbeen so dumbed-down over the generations as to no longer be officially classed as Pilsners.
+Despite Budweiser (and other American macro-lagers) being originally brewed to emulate traditional Pilsners, these beers have been so dumbed-down over the generations as to no longer be officially classed as Pilsners.
 However, there is a well-documented historical style known as “American Pilsner” (Aka, “Pre-Prohibition Lager”) that (though rare) is still produced to this day.

 American Pilsners were originally brewed by German immigrant brewers who brought the process and yeast with them to the United States.
 But once more, the different barley, hops, water, and conditions led to a distinctly American version of the style.
 One of the most distinct differences between an American Pilsner and its European counterpart is the use of 6 Row Barley (which has far more protein then the more common 2 Row Barley).
 Often a large percentage of corn or rice (20% – 30%) was used to dilute the high protein levels.
 The result was a clean, grainy beer, with a sweet corn flavour which is balanced against a moderately high level of bitterness.